GSA/plainlanguage.gov/_pages/resources/articles/plain-talk-in-washington.md

 ---
-title: '"Plain Talk" in Washington'
+title: '"Plain talk" in Washington'
-permalink: /resources/guides/plain-talk-in-washington/
+permalink: /resources/articles/plain-talk-in-washington/
 sidenav: resources
 ---

-By Dana Howard Botka<br>
+By Dana Howard Botka

 Manager, Customer Communications, WA State Department of Labor and Industries

 Shortly after taking office as Washington state's new governor in January 2005, Gov. Christine Gregoire announced she soon would be requiring all state agencies to use "Plain Talk" principles when they communicated with citizens.
 In the coming months, the governor's staff expects to develop an executive order, set guidelines and goals, and develop a time-table for training staff in the state's 45 agencies.